 Not sure if you were aware, but yes, they did even carry The Secret when it came out because there was a demand for it.
 They also carried Twilight (vampire romance novel), but later pulled if from their shelves.

-Each of these controversial books are currently “not available”, but were at one time sold through their store as you can see from the links above.
+Each of these controversial books are currently “not available” (Update 5/17/2020 – I just noticed the links have broken, so apparently the books have been removed), but they were at one time sold through their store previously through the links above.
 Does that mean they were once doctrinal, but are no longer?

 As Deseret News reported, Deseret Book spokeswoman Leigh Dethman issued a statement from the company explaining such decisions:

 “Our top priority is to meet the needs of our customers, who increasingly represent a variety of viewpoints,” the statement said.
 “Like any retailer, our purpose is to offer products that are embraced and expected by our customers.
 When we find products that are met with mixed review, we typically move them to special order status.”